Published February 11, 2020

 Dwight: I was diagnosed with PKD as a de novo mutation when I was 20 years old and I attended my first PKD Foundation conference in 2000.
 However, it wasn’t until I attended a Los Angeles Chapter meeting in 2005 that I become more involved with the Foundation.
 The current Chapter Coordinator was getting ready to have a transplant, so the local PKD Foundation representative, Laura Hessenflow, asked if I would consider taking over as Chapter Coordinator.
 I agreed and have been the Chapter Coordinator ever since.

-I was later recruited to the PKD Foundation Board of Trustees by the Foundation CEO at the time, Gary Godsey, who saw my passion and felt my business experience, combined with being a PKD patient and volunteer, would offer an important perspective.
+I was later recruited to the PKD Foundation Board of Directors by the Foundation CEO at the time, Gary Godsey, who saw my passion and felt my business experience, combined with being a PKD patient and volunteer, would offer an important perspective.
 It was a great experience and I recently completed six years on the Board.

 PKDF: You recently helped a local PKD patient, Kari Carson, get a living donor for her transplant.
 How did you become involved?